Explore the medications listed in our database.

 How does this medication work?
 What will it do for me?

 Pasireotide belongs to the class of medications called somatostatin analogues.
-Somatostatin is a hormone by the body that is responsible for controlling many processes in the body by blocking the action of other hormones.
+Somatostatin is a hormone that is responsible for controlling many processes in the body by blocking the action of other hormones.

 Pasireotide is used to treat Cushing’s disease, a condition that develops as a result of the body producing too much of a hormone called adrenocorticotropic hormone (ACTH).
 It is used when surgery has not been successful or is not an option.
 Pasireotide works by blocking the production of ACTH.
 The maximum effect of this medication is usually seen within two months of starting it.